 Albert Park & Beach

-With a lake in the middle, cafes and restaurants surrounding and beautiful walkways, this is a great way to slow the pace of your Melbourne itinerary.
+With a lake in the middle, cafes and restaurants surrounding, and beautiful walkways, this is a great way to slow the pace during your visit.

 The highlight of Albert Park has to be the view of the Melbourne City Skyline.
 Simply epic!